Syracuse vs. Georgetown College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 Syracuse Performance Insights

-- The Orange have a +52 scoring differential, topping opponents by 5.8 points per game.
-They're putting up 76.9 points per game to rank 141st in college basketball and are allowing 71.1 per outing to rank 191st in college basketball.
+- The Orange's +52 scoring differential (outscoring opponents by 5.8 points per game) is a result of scoring 76.9 points per game (141st in college basketball) while allowing 71.1 per outing (191st in college basketball).

-- Syracuse loses the rebound battle by 1.6 boards on average. it records 38.4 rebounds per game, which ranks 102nd in college basketball, while its opponents grab 40.0 per contest.
+- Syracuse comes up short in the rebound battle by an average of 1.6 boards.
+It is pulling down 38.4 rebounds per game (102nd in college basketball) compared to its opponents' 40.0 per contest.

-- Syracuse connects on 7.9 three-pointers per game (148th in college basketball), while its opponents have made 7.7 on average.
+- Syracuse connects on 7.9 three-pointers per game (148th in college basketball) compared to its opponents' 7.7.
+It shoots 32.4% from deep while its opponents hit 31.7% from long range.

-- The Orange rank 238th in college basketball with 91.9 points scored per 100 possessions, and 76th in college basketball defensively with 85.0 points conceded per 100 possessions.

-- Syracuse wins the turnover battle by 3.8 per game, committing 11.2 (124th in college basketball) while its opponents average 15.0.

 Georgetown Performance Insights

-- Georgetown connects on 3.2 more threes per game than the opposition, 9.5 (35th in college basketball) compared to its opponents' 6.3.
+- Georgetown makes 9.5 three-pointers per game (35th in college basketball), 3.2 more than its opponents.
+It shoots 39.0% from beyond the arc (29th in college basketball), and its opponents are shooting 28.9%.

-- Georgetown has committed 2.8 more turnovers than its opponents, averaging 13.4 (289th in college basketball) while forcing 10.6 (292nd in college basketball).
+- Georgetown has typically lost the turnover battle this season, committing 13.4 per game (289th in college basketball) while forcing 10.6 (292nd in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.